Complete Vegan Fitness Diet Guide [For Health & Performance]

 This sounds simplistic, but it’s an amazing way to make sure that you’re covering the main pigment-vitamins like vitamin A (found in red and orange foods).

 The rainbow diet was based on this and, while it isn’t a complete diet, it is a good way of approaching your nutrition.
+Having a better variety and quantity of vegetables is one of the simplest ways to improve your day-to-day diet practices.

 Additionally, if you’re aiming to lose weight, you’re going to need to prioritize your fibrous, nutrient-dense vegetables when designing your meals.
 Scrap 5-a-day and make sure that each meal contains at least 2 nutrient-dense plant foods.